 - Preclude fee collection through payroll deductions and other means, such as lump sum payments

-Once the Secretary of Labor has approved the labor certification, the United States Citizenship and Immigration Services (USCIS) may approve petitions for alien workers, and the U.S. Department of State can issue permanent resident visas for qualifying foreign-born persons to work in the United States.
+Once the Secretary of Labor has approved the labor certification, United States Citizenship and Immigration Services (USCIS) may approve petitions for alien workers, and the U.S. Department of State can issue permanent resident visas for qualifying foreign-born persons to work in the United States.

 Effects of The DOL Final Rule